JaimePolidura/MemDB/libs/googletest/docs/advanced.md

 ```

 The type alias (`using` or `typedef`) is necessary for the `TYPED_TEST_SUITE`
-macro to parse correctly.
+macro to deserialize correctly.
 Otherwise the compiler will think that each comma in
 the type list introduces a new macro argument.

 Then, use `TYPED_TEST()` instead of `TEST_F()` to define a typed test for this